karendolan/paella-opencast/README.md

 This will create a server that will serve local copies of files under `build/` and will serve a canned `episode.json` and `me.json`, but will proxy everything else (like series information) to matterhorn.dce.harvard.edu.

 To play a video in the test server, take a URL from production (matterhorn.dce.harvard.edu) and replace the host with localhost:3000.
+Make sure you use the https protocol.

 Paella Player
 =============